Full Agenda

 3:45 PM - 4:15 PM

-Thermal Energy Storage: Opportunities for Buildings and Facilities
+Tapping the Earth: Thermal Energy Opportunities for Buildings and Communities

 4:15 PM - 5:00 PM

-Thinking Outside the Box: States’ Approaches to Tackle Extreme Heat and Boost Resiliency
+Thinking Outside the Box: Approaches to Tackle Extreme Heat and Boost Resiliency

 Buildings offer vital services to protect public health, comfort, and affordability during extreme weather events.
 This session will explore steps states can take to help communities weather extremes by investing in cooling technologies and smart surfaces both within the building envelope and beyond.